Cardinals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has collected 120 hits with 26 doubles, a triple, 25 home runs and 110 walks.
+- Soto has 121 hits with 26 doubles, a triple, 25 home runs and 111 walks.
 He has driven in 78 runs with five stolen bases.

-- Soto hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .278 with a home run, four walks and three RBI.
+- Soto will look for his fifth straight game with a hit in this matchup.
+In his last five games he is hitting .278 with a home run, five walks and two RBI.

 Soto Recent Games